SCOOPS

 Wireframe Iterations

-Here are 3 different iterations of the homepage:
+Three iterations of the homepage:

-• Version 1: This was an edge to edge design.
-Request a quote button only appears in the banner image and when you scroll down to the page.
+- Version 1: This version featured an edge-to-edge design, with the "Request a Quote" button appearing only in the banner image and after scrolling down the page.

-• Version 2: On an accessibility standpoint, I created margins that helps clearly define where the content begins and where they end.
-This makes it easier for the users’ eyes to navigate through the page.
-Request a Quote buttons were also added to the header and footer so that users would not have to scroll all the way to top or bottom just send a request.
-I also cleaned up the look of the email input area along with adding in a general avatar to the testimonial section.
-To give these low fidelity wireframes a bit more life, I replaced lorem ipsum placeholder with actual text to give testers a sense that they are testing out an actual site.
+- Version 2: From an accessibility perspective, I added margins to better define the start and end of content, making it easier for users’ eyes to navigate the page.
+I also placed "Request a Quote" buttons in both the header and footer so users wouldn't need to scroll to the top or bottom to submit a request.
+Additionally, I cleaned up the email input area and added a general avatar to the testimonial section.
+To give these low-fidelity wireframes more context, I replaced the placeholder text with actual content, helping testers feel like they were interacting with a real website.

 Prototype